kasimlar-onur/gw-styleguide/README.md

 ### Build the static files
 Run `gulp build` to generate the static files.

+### Add new styles (for Inscript)
+For addding new styles only change the CSS in folder `gw-styleguide/src/css/gw/`.
+All the other files are either default liferay theme files or third-partly components (like bourbon) which must not be changed without any agreement in team.
+For Inscript Components we have created a new Page "Inscript" in section components.
+For adding new elements into this page just put the into the file `gw-styleguide/src/content/inscript.html`.

 ### View the files
 The generated files are placed into the `build/` directory.
 Sass files in the `.scss` format are generated to CSS, Markdown files with the extension of `.md` are generated to HTML, and HTML files have one bit of processing applied, which is that HTML inside of triple ticks is escaped, like so: